 8. Implement a rewards recognition program.
 Did your staff offer an unexpected acceptance of the WMS system you implemented?
 Have they taken extra steps to extend the longevity of your new loading dock levelers and seals?
 Perhaps your forklift operators are showing a far stronger interest in dock safety but ensuring every truck is restrained properly.

 9. Facilitate conflict resolution to the best of your abilities and training.
 What type of issue log do you have available for staff to fill out when there is a conflict?
 Is the issue small, for example shift scheduling?
 Or perhaps there is a lack of safety by some members of staff or entire departments that contradict your warehouse policy.
-Or, perhaps certain members of staff are not taking responsibility for pallet racking damage throughout the facility.
-Look to improve the morale and confidence in your team, during the executing process, closing process, and beyond.
+Or, perhaps certain members of staff are not taking responsibility for

 10. Assess the individual performance of your team, your suppliers team, management, and the equipment or result you’ve implemented.
 How does it perform?
 Does it meet requirements?
 Is everything in place for proper close out?
 How did the team execute the project overall?
 Is your management happy with the execution to date?
 If so, move on to close the project, which we’ll discuss in detail in a future blog post.
 Thanks for reading.